zalando/zalenium/README.md

 * You can use the [integration tests](./src/test/java/de/zalando/tip/zalenium/it/ParallelIT.java) we have to try Zalenium.
 * Check the live preview of your running tests [http://localhost:4444/grid/admin/live](http://localhost:4444/grid/admin/live)
 * To see the recorded videos, check the `/tmp/videos` folder (or the folder that you mapped when starting the container).
   * It is possible to customise the video name by adding a `name` capability in your test.
-The file name will look like `testName_browser_nodePort_timeStamp.mkv`
+The file name will look like `containerName_testName_browser_nodePort_timeStamp.mkv`.
+The `containerName` part is useful when more than one instance of Zalenium is running.

 ### Docker version